mbizri0219/Pothole_Detection_Yolov8/README.md

 # Pothole_Detection_Yolov8

-This trains a Yolo-v8 nano model to detect Potholes on the road in images taken from the drivers seat in a car.
+This fine tunes a Yolo-v8 nano model to detect Potholes on the road in images taken from the drivers seat in a car.
 It places Bounding boxes around any potholes which are detected in the images